 Heroin is rendered in a hydrochloride salt for use by insufflation (snorting), intravenous injection (shooting up), and more rarely through smoking.
 It produces a mild to extreme euphoria, relieves pain and discomfort, and produces a great sense of calm or a feeling of enlightenment described as a “golden glow” by some.
 Also, many users report a feeling of warmth enveloping the body, typically spreading out from the spine and wrapping the user in a blanket of relaxed comfort.
 When snorted, the euphoria is produced within minutes and is mild to moderate, whereas when shooting up the euphoria is almost instantaneous and very intense.
 Some people can become psychologically addicted the very first time they use heroin, with the discovery of a way to feel this good overriding all else in the pursuit of it.

 Most, but not all, people use heroin for the first time by snorting it.
 The threat of needles and the lack of knowledge regarding hitting a vein keeps many people from trying the IV route right off the bat.
 Once addicted and having developed a tolerance however, the scariness and threat of needles can easily be overcome with the knowledge that a person can get much more high from a smaller amount of heroin when shooting it up.
 Once successfully performed, shooting up typically becomes the preferred route of intake as the euphoria and warmth is much more intense and is instant, although it does not last as long.
+Finally, since more heroin makes it into the brain through IV use, there will be a much more rapid downregulation and subsequently tolerance will be built up much more quickly.

 There are several distinct phases to heroin addiction.
 In the beginning, most people use heroin strictly to experience the rush and the high produced by using: The Honeymoon Phase.
 This often begins with users snorting heroin.
 After a tolerance has begun to develop and more of the drug is needed to produce the same effect, they may see the sense in shooting up since they can get much more high with less heroin.